PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/steps/step05_landing_zone_lite.md

-# Step 5 - Landing Zone Lite with Azure Firewall and Governance  - WIP
+# Step 5 - Landing Zone Lite with Azure Firewall and Governance

 This step sets up a simplified "landing zone" with baseline governance controls and perimeter firewalling.
 It introduces policies, tagging, cost alerts, and a stateful Azure Firewall with UDR to enforce inspection.